1916 United States presidential election in Connecticut

 Connecticut was won by the Republican nominee, U.S. Supreme Court Justice Charles Evans Hughes of New York, and his running mate Senator Charles W. Fairbanks of Indiana.
 They defeated Democratic nominees, incumbent Democratic President Woodrow Wilson and Vice President Thomas R. Marshall.

 Hughes won Connecticut by a narrow margin of 3.14%.
+A Democrat would not win without Windham County until Joe Biden did so in 2020.